 March 23, 1775: Patrick Henry sparked the American Revolution with a speech before the Virginia Convention, where he said the famous quote "Give me liberty, or give me death!"
 Learn more about Patrick Henry and other Founding Fathers here.
 (Scholastic American History Series)

-World Meteorological Day - View these resources related to meteorology, motion in the environment and weather.[top]
+World Meteorological Day celebrates the establishment of the World Meteorological Organization in 1950.
+It recognizes the extraordinary contributions from meteorologists and meteorological science to public health and safety.
+View these resources related to meteorology, motion in the environment and weather.[top]

-- Weather | Eye Wonder
+- Marionette Theater | Eye Wonder

-- Agriculture and Farming | Hot Jobs
+- Theater Director | Hot Jobs

 Manatee Appreciation Day